-As a school we have a moral and statutory responsibility to safeguard all pupils in our care.
-We endeavour to provide a safe and welcoming environment where children are valued and respected.
+As a school, we have a moral and statutory responsibility to safeguard all pupils in our care.
+We endeavor to provide a safe and welcoming environment where children are valued and respected.

 Designated Safeguarding Lead